Back to Newsroom

 The Signal Group

 Port congestion can significantly impact the maritime industry and disrupt the entire maritime logistics chain.
-Ongoingf port congestion has led industry stakeholders to closely monitor global port utilisation on a daily basis.
+Ongoing port congestion has led industry stakeholders to closely monitor global port utilization on a daily basis.
 In 2021, congestion levels in the bulk and container segments reached unprecedented heights, highlighting the urgent need for tools to assess the impact of port congestion on freight market dynamics.
-Various factors contribute to congestion.
-These, include unforeseen external events such as adverse weather conditions s and internal factors such as inadequate infrastructure capacity due to limited resources, labour, and space.
-Also, efficient customs clearance is critical in ensuring the smooth flow of goods between export and import destinations.
+Various factors contribute to congestion, including unforeseen external events such as adverse weather conditions and internal factors such as inadequate infrastructure capacity due to limited resources, labor, and space.
+Efficient customs clearance is critical in ensuring the smooth flow of goods between export and import destinations, impacting international trade and the global supply chain.

-By closely examining the causes and effects of port congestion, industry participants can gain valuable insights into the challenges faced by the maritime sector and develop strategies to mitigate its impact.
-Signal Ocean's latest Port Congestion dashboard and Port Congestion API empowers users to track real-time and historical congestion levels across ports, countries, and geographic areas for dry and tanker vessels.
+By closely examining the causes and effects of port congestion, industry participants can gain valuable insights into the challenges faced by the maritime sector and develop strategies to mitigate its impact on the global supply chain.
+Signal Ocean's latest Port Congestion dashboard and Port Congestion API empower users to track real-time and historical congestion levels across ports, countries, and geographic areas for dry and tanker vessels.
 By incorporating incremental updates as fresh data becomes available, users can ensure that their analysis remains up-to-date and comprehensive, empowering them to make well-informed decisions based on the most recent information.

 Signal Ocean's Port Congestion API is a powerful tool that provides users with access to ten years of comprehensive historical data for both dry bulk and tanker vessels.
 This data includes detailed information on vessel counts, arrivals, departures, and estimated wait times.
-To facilitate seamless integration and utilisation, the data is available both as an API and through a Python SDK, offering flexibility and convenience for developers and users alike.
-With this extensive historical data at their fingertips, users can gain valuable insights and make informed decisions for their operations.
+To facilitate seamless integration and utilization, the data is available both as an API and through a Python SDK, offering flexibility and convenience for developers and users alike.
+With this extensive historical data at their fingertips, users can gain valuable insights and make informed decisions for their operations, enhancing international trade efficiency.

 We conducted an extensive examination of port congestion a year ago, specifically focusing on the growing congestion in Chinese ports within the dry bulk segment, particularly leading up to 2021.
 Through meticulous analysis of the available data, our aim was to uncover insights into the evolution of congestion and identify any significant changes related to vessel sizes.
 By revisiting this topic, our objective is to provide a comprehensive and up-to-date analysis of the recent developments within the dry bulk segment of Chinese ports, as well as examine the tanker situation in light of the Black Sea geopolitical tensions and shed light on any notable trends that have emerged since our previous assessment.